Form

 Forms collects one or multiple user input, that replaces placeholders in the phrase contents.

-This phrase example contains static text and form macro place holders:
+Example: This phrase example contains static text and three form macro place holders:

-If you trigger such phrase, PhraseExpress would not immediately output the phrase but scan the phrase for all form macros first, and render a form which prompts for input:
+If you trigger such phrase, PhraseExpress would scan the phrase for all form macros first and render a form which prompts for input:

 After filling the form, PhraseExpress replaces the form macro place holders in the phrase contents with the user input and outputs the phrase: